tabarra/txAdmin/README.md

 $ git pull
 $ npm i
 ```
-Make sure there's no differences in the json templates.
+Make sure there are no differences in the json templates.
 If there is, copy the new template and edit again.
 If you have any problems with the `package-lock.json`, just delete it and try again.